srinivasmathur/Analytics_Vidhya-Loan_Delinquency_Prediction/README.md

 9)	Dateutils	: 2.8.0

 ## Approach-
    Since the data was extremely imbalanced, it was difficult for the model to learn and make prediction for the minority class.
 Therefore, I used SMOTE to artificially increase the instances of minority class and make it equal to the majority class.
 This oversampled data was used to further train models.
-The trained model was then again tested on the imbalanced test dataset to check the performance.
+The trained model was then again tested on the imbalanced validation dataset to check the performance.

 ## Data preprocessing: